ksingh-scogo/backend-coding/README.md

 You have to build 5 APIs for this challenge.

-Schema Definations is as Follow
+Schema Definations are as Follow
 * User
 ```json
 {